Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Conclusion

-Finally, as the model and results are generic, this approach may be applied to other SIT-related problems involving different pests or disease vectors, such as mosquitoes, provided that appropriate parameterisation is used.
+Finally, as our model and results are generic, this approach could be applied to other SIT-related problems involving different pests or disease vectors, such as mosquitoes, provided that appropriate parametrisation is used.

+Some perspectives for future work include the development of a sex- and stage-structured model for $n$ patches, in order to incorporate control methods that target specific sexes and/or developmental stages.
+For instance, the Male Annihilation Technique is an attract-and-kill strategy that targets adult males, using attractants such as ME \cite{singh2022mass}.
+As another example, entomopathogenic fungi can be used as biological control agents.
+These fungi mainly affect pupal mortality, but also reduce adult survival \cite{li2024toxicity, dumont2025improvement}.